 Sex Discrimination in Employment

-- Some women are unfairly shut out of jobs – such as police and firefighting work – by tests of physical strength or agility
+- Some women are unfairly shut out of jobs – such as police and firefighting work – by tests of physical strength or agility.

-In addition, women workers suffer unequal pay, “steering” into lower-paying and less desirable jobs, or discrimination based on their marital status.
+- Some women workers suffer unequal pay, “steering” into lower-paying and less desirable jobs, or discrimination based on their marital status.